 Master of Science in Hotel Administration

 The 36-hour Master of Science in Hotel Administration degree program will prepare you for a successful career as an upper-level executive in the hospitality industry or as an instructor/researcher in a hospitality education program.
-You can choose from several tracks of study including food service management, hotel administration, hospitality education, convention and meeting management, or casino and gaming management.
+You will have an opportunity to choose from a variety of electives on topics including but not limited to hospitality education; entrepreneurship; organizational behavior; gaming; and tourism.
+In addition, you can further explore the industry through an internship or independent study.

 - Examine the functions of human resource management, with special attention to strategic human resource alliances and developing trends.